Token Wrap

 Wrap

-: This operation accepts deposits of unwrapped tokens and mints wrapped tokens.- Unwrapped tokens are transferred from the user's account to an escrow account owned by the wrapped mint authority (different for every mint).
-Any unwrapped token account whose owner is a PDA controlled by the Token Wrap program can be used.
+: This operation accepts deposits of unwrapped tokens and mints wrapped tokens.- Unwrapped tokens are transferred from the user's account to a specific escrow Associated Token Account (ATA).
+This ATA is for the unwrapped mint, and its authority is a Program Derived Address (PDA) controlled by the Token Wrap program (unique for each wrapped mint).

 - An equivalent amount of wrapped tokens is minted to the user's wrapped token account.